Wandering Ginza Butterfly 2: She-Cat Gambler

-Wandering Ginza Butterfly 2: She-Cat Gambler (銀蝶流れ者 牝猫博奕, Ginchō Nagaremono: Mesuneko Bakuchi) is a 1972 film, which is a sequel to Wandering Ginza Butterfly.
+Wandering Ginza Butterfly 2: She-Cat Gambler (銀蝶流れ者 牝猫博奕, Ginchō Nagaremono: Mesuneko Bakuchi) is a 1972 Japanese film, which is a sequel to Wandering Ginza Butterfly.
 The film was directed by Kazuhiko Yamaguchi, who co-wrote it with Isao Matsumoto.
 The film stars Meiko Kaji and Sonny Chiba.

 Plot

 Seeking revenge for the death of her father, Nami is now on the hunt for Hoshiden.
 After arriving in Tokyo, Nami once again becomes a hostess at a Ginza club, while searching every alley and gambling spot for Hoshiden, with the help of Ryuji.